-- Check the vacancy list in The Hub
+- Check for available spaces on the vacancy list in The Hub

-- If the remaining residents are agreeable, complete the draw-in form (which they have) and return it to Residential Life.
+- If all residents are agreeable, they should individually contact your Area Director indicating such so that your Area Director can complete the Room Change Authorization Form.
 If you are currently housed on campus, please be aware that on campus moves for future terms are allowed only during a one week period after available rooms are posted for the following term.

 Your RA is your first resource if you want to change rooms as the result of a roommate conflict.
 The RA/House Manager may refer you to the Area Director.
 Your Area Director will work with you in determining if the possibility to move exists and if there are any rooms with vacancies.
 The Area Director will be in contact with Residential Life staff and may at some point refer you to the office staff to accomplish a move.

 Changing Rooms for Disability Accommodations or Medical Needs